apache/pulsar/docs/Architecture.md

 ### Metadata Store

 Pulsar uses Apache Zookeeper for metadata, cluster configuration and coordination.
-- *Global Zookeeper* stores stores user provisioning data like properties, namespaces and policies which should be global consistent.
+- *Global Zookeeper* stores user provisioning data like properties, namespaces and policies which should be global consistent.
-- Each cluster has a *local zookeeper* ensemble which stores cluster specific configuration and coordination data, like ownership metadata, broker load reports, bookeeper ledgers' metadata.
+- Each cluster has a *local zookeeper* ensemble which stores cluster specific configuration and coordination data, like ownership metadata, broker load reports, bookkeeper ledgers' metadata.

 ## Design